CyVerse-learning-materials/SciApps_guide/maizecode.rst

      ..
 Note::
         Different colors of the app button represent different status: blue (running), yellow (pending), green (completed), and red (failed).
 Depending on the size of input files to be staged and queue status of computing cluster, it might take a while for the status to get updated.
 You can save the workflow and check the status later by visualizing the diagram.

-  7. When the workflow is completed (when all app buttons are green), click Ballgown's output filename (de_iso.tsv) to preview the result, as shown below.
+  7. When the workflow is completed (when all app buttons are green), click Ballgown's output file (de_iso.tsv) to preview the result, as shown below.

      |ballgown_out|